 As for the scrollable sections, they also come inside the

-ml-auto to offset it to the right side off the screen for the medium devices.
+ml-auto to offset it to the right side of the screen for the medium devices.

-Now you can simply copy-paste these sections and make them look slightly different.
+Now you can copy-paste these sections and make them look slightly different.

-I hope you enjoyed this article and can see the potential of this amazing layout option.
+I hope you enjoyed this article and can see the potential of this fantastic layout option.

 I sure did, and keep an eye out for our wedding website 🤩.